-- Press the MENU key once to activate the menu items tab.
-Press the MENU key multiple times to tab right and the ESC key multiple times to tab left until the DATA menu is highlighted and displaying the submenu items. - 2) Use the UP and DOWN arrow keys to scroll through the sub menu items until EDIT is highlighted. - 3) Press the ENTER key to display the Edit List Box. - 4) Use the UP and DOWN arrow keys to scroll through the Edit options until NOTE or INCR.
+- 1) Press the key once to activate the menu items tab.
+Press the key multiple times to tab right and the key multiple times to tab left until the DATA menu is highlighted and displaying the submenu items. - 2) Use the and arrow keys to scroll through the sub menu items until EDIT is highlighted. - 3) Press the key to display the Edit List Box. - 4) Use the and arrow keys to scroll through the Edit options until NAME, NOTE or INCR.
 DIR is highlighted.

 Note: If editing the INCR.
-DIR, simply use the LEFT or RIGHT arrow keys to scroll NONE, NORTH, EAST, SOUTH, WEST for a Grid, or INC, DEC for a Seq Log.
+DIR, simply use the or arrow keys to scroll NONE, NORTH, EAST, SOUTH, WEST for a Grid.
 Proceed to step 10.

-- 5) Press the ENTER key to activate the Alpha Edit box Only used when editing the NOTE. - 6) Use the UP, DOWN, LEFT, & RIGHT arrow keys to highlight the appropriate alpha characters. - 7) Press the ENTER key to select a character and advance to the next field of the Comments. - 8) Use the CLR key to backspace if necessary. - 9) Repeat steps 6 8 until the Comments are completed.
+- 5) Press the key to activate the Alpha Edit box Only used when editing the NAME or NOTE. - 6) Use the appropriate alpha characters. - 7) Press the key to select a character and advance to the next field of the note. - 8) Use the key to backspace if necessary. - 9) Repeat steps 6 8 until the note is completed.